danijar/crafter/README.md

 - `place_table`

-The sum of rewards per episode can range from -0.5 (losing all health without any achivements) to 17 (unlocking all achievements and keeping or restoring all health).
+The sum of rewards per episode can range from -0.5 (losing all health without any achievements) to 17 (unlocking all achievements and keeping or restoring all health).

 ### Termination